-These warmly spiced gluten-free thumbprint cookies are one of my favorite healthy treats, and they are super easy to make.
+These gluten-free thumbprint cookies are a favorite healthy treat and super easy to make.

-They're made with almond flour, filled with delicious (raspberry) jam, and baked with warm and sweet spices that give these soft baked goods a beautiful flavor—festive enough to serve for the Holidays or every time you crave a light sweet bite with your favorite warm drink.
+They're made with almond flour, filled with your favorite jam, and baked with warm and sweet spices that give these soft baked goods a beautiful flavor.

-If you are craving a warm-spiced cookie but want to keep it super healthy and simple, then this recipe is for you.
+If you are craving warm-spiced cookies but want to keep it healthy and super simple, then this recipe is for you.

-These healthy almond flour cookies are soft, chewy with just a hint of natural sweetness while the warm spices come through at the end of each bite—a great match to pair with that cup of coffee or tea.
+Warm spices come through at the end of each bite, making them a great match for a cup of coffee or tea.

-But, because they come together in less than 30 minutes, you can easily bake them anytime you want to satisfy that cookie craving, the healthy way.
+They come together in about 30 minutes, so you can easily bake them anytime you want to satisfy that cookie craving the healthy way.

 Let's bake some!